 Borrow someone else’s computer, or go to an Internet cafe/hub

 Most of us have that friend who is a tech enthusiast, and they will surely have an overqualified computer system in case their friends need to take a PSG test.
-If you see any acquaintance with a laptop or a PC that costs more than $700, you should borrow immediately.
+If you see any acquaintance with a laptop or PC that costs more than $700, you should borrow it immediately.

 In case you cannot borrow a computer from anyone, there are always Internet cafes and Internet hubs to go to.
 Since it is their business, you can rest assured that their computers are top-notch and they have a fast Internet connection.
 This is the safest choice.